 "It'll be some time before we have more to reveal, but we’re very excited to share today’s news!"

-So no release date was given for the game, and given the warning about seeing more of the game, we'd expect to see it in 2022 at the earliest.
+So no release date was given for the game.
 We're still waiting for updates on space RPG Starfield and The Elder Scrolls 6, so the Indiana Jones game joins the significant slate of upcoming Bethesda titles that we're desperate to know more about.

 Indiana Jones game release platform